Navy Medicine Shines a Spotlight on IT Department

-(250416-N-IX644-1012) FALLS CHURCH, Va.
-Tyrone Baugh, a native of Croton-on-Hudson, New York, and the senior help desk support lead in the Information Technology and Communication Services (ITACS) department, briefs Sailors in onboarding training at Defense Health Headquarters in Falls Church, Virginia, April 16, 2025.
+As the Navy continues to adapt and embrace technology, a highly skilled IT department is not only essential for day-to-day operations, but they also play a critical role in supporting operational readiness and safeguarding sensitive information.

+“My career has always been about supporting the military,” concluded Dada.
+“The Navy was the first mission I supported, so I had a good relationship here, and I’ve always loved the idea of being able to support our country via the military and their technology space.”

 For 250 years, Navy Medicine – represented by more than 44,000 highly-trained military and civilian health care professionals as well as experienced support staff – has delivered quality healthcare and enduring expeditionary medical support to the warfighter on, below, and above the sea and ashore.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class Sasha Ambrose)

 |Date Taken: